doomvox/raku-study/notes/meeting_2021mar28.md

                         ]*              # 0-many of those.
 Greedy or non-greedy both work?
                     ) }  # end capture, end regex
                     ```

+        2.  raku regex's care a trailing whitespace when using $

+            1.  need a \s* at the end of my grammar

+            2.  tried a \v but sometimes there's more than one trailing newline,

+                sometimes there are a few spaces thrown in&#x2026;

 2.  case insensitive matches (TODO check syntax)